Our Purpose may be summarized as follows:

 For more information see our Vision 2025 booklet.

-Built into our Vision 2025 is a desire to be participatants in God’s mission.
+Built into our Vision 2025 is a desire to be participants in God’s mission.
 We understand this as being 8 fold:

 To help us engage with these modes we have studied them using a home-grown small group resource (a pdf of the booklet can be found by clicking here).
 We also interviewed a number of people with experience in these various aspects of mission, and asked them to share some of their wisdom with us.
 Watch below!